-The Project applies an intersectional identities and inclusivity lens to serve women who also identify as, Indigenous, women of colour, refugees, persons with disabilities and/or LGBTQ2+.
+The Project applies intersectional identities and inclusivity lenses to serve women who also identify as, Indigenous, women of colour, refugees, persons with disabilities and/or LGBTQ2+.
 The Project recognizes that different approaches are required to meet the distinct needs of all Canadian women including First Nations, Inuit and Métis women and acknowledges the unique needs of women of colour.
 The Matching Initiative will engage marginalized communities as these communities are at the heart of The Prosperity Project.
-We will then amplify leading practices we help develop so that other NPOs and stakeholders can incorporate these promising practices to identify new ways forward.
+We will then amplify leading practices we help develop so that other charities and stakeholders can incorporate these promising practices to identify new ways forward.

 Each volunteer will be certified on a complimentary basis thanks to the generosity of our Partner, Respect in the Workplace.
 We are recruiting volunteers in accordance with our non-gender diversity targets which reflect Canada's population according to the 2016 Census: 22.3 % of Canadians self-report as Visible Minorities including 3.5% Black; and, 4.9% self-report as Indigenous.
 We will ensure we meet these targets through a voluntary self-identification survey, which will ask volunteers to self-report on a voluntary basis.
 We will also ask volunteers to voluntarily self-report on gender identity.

 Read stories about how professionals as volunteers have helped Canadian charities thrive through the Matching Initiative.